EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 The Authorization Mode is split into three parts.

-1. The Thrid Party User Experiences
+1. The Third Party User Experiences
 1. The Operating System Experiences
 1. The eduID Mobile App Experiences